williamchange/b3dsdf/README.md

 ## Nodegroups

-A list of available nodegroups can be viewed in the [shader_nodes.json](https://github.com/williamchange/b3dsdf/blob/master/shader_nodes.json) file.
-There's currently 55 nodegroups.
+A list of available nodegroups (currently at 55) can be viewed in the [shader_nodes.json](https://github.com/williamchange/b3dsdf/blob/master/shader_nodes.json) file.
 Examples(with images) can be found in the [wiki page](https://github.com/williamchange/b3dsdf/wiki/Examples) (work in progress)

 ![sdf_nodegroups](https://user-images.githubusercontent.com/830253/163722690-31c6135c-ecfd-4a8c-aa8d-3eba58c30772.png)